astral-sh/ruff/crates/red_knot_test/README.md

 x: str = 1  # error: [invalid-assignment]
 ```

-Or it may be a comment on its own line, in which case it applies to the next non-assertion-comment
+Or it may be a comment on its own line, in which case it applies to the next line that does not
-line:
+contain an assertion comment:

 ```py
 # error: [invalid-assignment]